 licensed - to transport vehicles or broker the transport of vehicles, individuals or companies must be licensed by the U.S. Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) and issued an operating authority, known as an MC Number.

 MC Number - identifying Motor Carrier Number issued by the U.S. Dept. of Transportation to an auto hauler or auto transport broker when they have been issued operating authority.
-MC Numbers and other information about an auto transport company can be looked up at http://li-public.fmcsa.dot.gov/LIVIEW/pkg_menu.prc_menu
+MC Numbers and other information about an auto transport company can be looked up at https://li-public.fmcsa.dot.gov/LIVIEW/pkg_menu.prc_menu

 open carrier/transport - a car carrier that is open on the sides and top (as opposed to an enclosed carrier).
 This is the standard type of car carrier used for transporting most vehicles and is typically the most economical option.